 Reservations Required for Multi-Tickets and Passes

-Almost all long-distance routes will have reduced frequency starting in October 2020.
+Almost all long-distance routes will have reduced frequency starting in October 2020 (no daily service).
 Learn more about schedule changes.

 You may want to bring food with you on the train to limit contact with others.
 Flexible dining will also be available on all long-distance trains except the Auto Train (the Auto Train will maintain traditional dining).
 With flexible dining, you can order food and have it delivered to your seat.
 Otherwise, cafe cars will be open with carryout only.

 Amtrak is cleaning trains more frequently and increasing the availability of sanitizers and disinfectant wipes for riders and employees.
 If you have your own disinfectant wipes, we recommend packing those as well, and clean your entire seat area, roomette or bedroom with them.
 Reminder to avoid touching your face, cover your mouth and nose if you cough or sneeze and wash your hands often for 20 seconds.
 If you can’t get to a sink easily, use hand sanitizer.

-If you are concerned about avoiding germs as much as possible, follow these guidelines to limit your exposure to other people:
+If you are concerned about avoiding germs, follow these guidelines to limit your exposure to other people: